6 min read

 In commercial operations, this risk is managed by allowing the harvest of oysters only from waters that the Alabama Department of Public Health (ADPH) has classified as “conditionally approved” through a nationally recognized sampling process.
 While this is not required for personal consumption, it is strongly recommended that people follow this guideline and grow oysters for personal consumption only in waters that are conditionally approved and open for harvest (e.g., not closed by ADPH due to high rainfall).

 Before you begin to raise oysters for personal consumption, you should contact the ADPH to confirm the status of the growing waters where you are located.
-Additionally, become familiar with the time and temperature requirements for commercial harvest of oysters for live, raw consumption.
+Additionally, become familiar with the time and temperature requirements for the commercial harvest of oysters for live, raw consumption.

 The Future